Cryptogovind/rialo-community-links/README.md

 ## 🌟 How to Use

-1. Bookmark ye page future reference ke liye
+1. Bookmark this page for future reference
-2. New members ko share karo
+2. Share with new community members
-3. Links update hote rahenge
+3. Links will be updated regularly
-4. Discord mein active raho community ke liye!
+4. Stay active in Discord for community engagement!

 ## 🤝 Community First

-Rialo ek community-driven project hai.
-Sab milke build kar rahe hain!
+Rialo is a community-driven project.
+We're building together!

 ### Stay Connected
-- Daily Discord pe active raho
+- Stay active on Discord daily
-- Twitter pe engage karo
+- Engage on Twitter
-- Community events mein participate karo
+- Participate in community events
-- Newcomers ki help karo
+- Help newcomers get started

 ## 📝 Contributing

-Agar koi important link miss ho gaya hai ya update chahiye, toh:
+If you notice any missing links or need updates:
-1. Issue create karo
+1. Create an issue
-2. Ya directly pull request submit karo
+2. Or submit a pull request directly
-3. Discord pe bhi bata sakte ho
+3. You can also mention it on Discord

 ## ✨ Made with ❤️ by the Community

-Created by [@Cryptogovind](https://github.com/Cryptogovind) for the Rialo fam!
+Created by [@Cryptogovind](https://github.com/Cryptogovind) for the Rialo community!

 ---

-**Note**: Ye ek community project hai.
-Official links update hote hi add kar denge!
+**Note**: This is a community project.
+Official links will be added as they become available!